codeforamerica/clientcomm-rails/deploy/terraform/README.md

 ## Managing a ClientComm deployment

-Create a var file in LastPass called (for example) `clientcomm-personal-terraform-secrets` with the AWS access and secret keys of an account that has permission to create and destroy resources (Route 53 DNS records, s3 buckets, CloudWatch alarms).
-We use IAM credentials unique to each deployer:
+Create [a secure note in LastPass](https://helpdesk.lastpass.com/secure-notes/) called (for example) `clientcomm-personal-terraform-secrets` with the AWS access and secret keys of an account that has permission to create and destroy resources (Route 53 DNS records, s3 buckets, CloudWatch alarms).
+We use IAM credentials unique to each person who is authorized to deploy the application:

 ```
-aws_access_key = "[DEPLOYER AWS ACCESS KEY]"
+aws_access_key = "[DEPLOYER'S AWS ACCESS KEY]"
-aws_secret_key = "[DEPLOYER AWS SECRET ACCESS KEY]"
+aws_secret_key = "[DEPLOYER'S AWS SECRET ACCESS KEY]"
 ```

 Now you're ready to manage a production deployment.
-We use a var file in lastpass to contain secrets and specific configuration for each deploy:
+We use [a secure note in LastPass](https://helpdesk.lastpass.com/secure-notes/) to contain secrets and specific configuration for each deploy:
 ```
 mailgun_api_key = ""
 mailgun_domain = ""